-Addressing each question in turn, Judge Sullivan first held that Section 546(e) did not preempt the Tribune Individual Creditors' state law claims, distinguishing the claims asserted by the Tribune Individual Creditors in the case before him from the trustee's asserted claims in Whyte by explaining that:
+Addressing each question in turn, Judge Sullivan first held that Section 546(e) did not preempt the Tribune Individual Creditors' state law claims, distinguishing the claims asserted by the Tribune Individual Creditors in In re Tribune Co. from the trustee's asserted claims in Whyte by explaining that:

 In essence, [the litigation trustee in Whyte] could not simply take off its trustee hat, put on its creditor hat, and file an avoidance claim that Section 546(g) prohibited the trustee from filing.
-By contrast, the [Tribune] Individual Creditors here, unlike [in Whyte], are not creatures of a Chapter 11 plan, and they are in no way identical with the bankruptcy trustee; as a result, there is no reason why Section 546(e) should apply to them in the same way that Section 546(g) applied [in Whyte].11
+By contrast, the [Tribune] Individual Creditors here, unlike [in Whyte], are not creatures of a Chapter 11 plan, and they are in no way identical with the bankruptcy trustee; as a result, there is no reason why Section 546(e) should apply to them in the same way that Section 546(g) applied [in Whyte].

-Turning to the second issue, however, the court dismissed the Tribune Individual Creditors' claims on the grounds that the Tribune Individual Creditors had no standing to pursue the suit as long as the Creditors' Committee was attempting to unwind the same transaction.12
+Id. at 319.
+Turning to the second issue, however, the court dismissed the Tribune Individual Creditors' claims on the grounds that the Tribune Individual Creditors had no standing to pursue the suit as long as the Creditors' Committee was attempting to unwind the same transaction.
+Id. at 325 ("Unless and until the [Creditors'] Committee actually and completely abandons those claims, the [Tribune] Individual Creditors lack standing to bring their own fraudulent conveyance claims targeting the very same transactions.").